Skip to content

 Biography

-Dennis Cullinane serves as director of the Premedical Program and science instruction at the Harvard Division of Continuing Education.
-He is also an instructor at Harvard Medical School and the Harvard School of Dental Medicine.
+Dennis Cullinane serves as co-director of the Anatomy Curriculum Theme at Harvard Medical School (HMS).
+He is also an instructor at HMS and the Harvard School of Dental Medicine.

 Dr. Dullinane completed his PhD in the anatomy department at Cornell University and a postdoctoral fellowship in orthopaedic surgery at the Johns Hopkins School of Medicine.